fluiddyn/transonic/doc/other_backends.rst

 For all backends, there is a "transonify" step, but the produced Python code is different and should be saved in different files.

-For Cython, the backend file is not a Python file and therefore cannot be imported.

 For Numba, it can be efficient to have more loops than with pure-Numpy and Pythran.
 So if Numba is not installed the Numba backend should use the original